-We’ve reviewed over 100 different pairs of Bluetooth earbuds so far, and below you’ll find our top picks for the best AirPods clones.
+We’ve reviewed nearly 120 different pairs of Bluetooth earbuds so far, and below you’ll find our top picks for the best AirPods clones.
 Check also our recommendations for the overall best wireless earbuds for iPhone, the best true wireless earbuds, and the best wireless Bluetooth earbuds under $100 we've tested so far.

-Go for the Anker if you listen to a very wide variety of music genres and want something that sounds more accurate, but if you want something that packs an extra punch, go for the JLab Audio.
+If you listen to a wide variety of genres and want a more neutral sound profile, get the Anker, but if you like quite a bit extra thump and kick, go for the JLab Audio.

 Our recommendations above are what we think are currently the best AirPods alternatives we've tested so far.
 We factor in the price (a cheaper option wins over pricier a one if the difference isn't worth it), feedback from our visitors, and availability (nothing that's too hard to find or out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our truly wireless earbuds.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.